jnhthomp/ClassNotes/React/Course/03-ReactBasics.md

-We have to specify where and how we want child components to be rendered within our Card component In order to do this we will need to accept props within our card component Then props will give us access to children components via `props.children` Wherever `props.children` is called is where any child elements where he Card component was originally called will be rendered within the Card component
+We have to specify where and how we want child components to be rendered within our Card component In order to do this we will need to accept props within our card component Then props will give us access to children components via `props.children` Wherever `props.children` is called is where any child elements where the Card component was originally called will be rendered within the Card component
 ```
 import './Card.css';